stadium-software/popups/README.md

 Use a *NavigateToPage* action to navigate away from a popup page (usually back to the opening page) to make it appear as if the popup was closed.

-# Dismiss Click, Escape Button Close, Closer (X) Display and Popup Headers
+# Dismiss Click, Escape Button Close and Closer Icon (X) Display
 It may be is useful to allow users to close a popup by clicking the background, pressing the escape key or clicking an X in the top right corner of the popup.
-Neatly styled popup titles can also be added using this module.

 ![](images/PopupHeader.png)